A Grover-compatible manifold optimization algorithm for quantum search: Acknowledgment

-Some of the proof strategies in this paper were interactively explored with the assistance of the large language models, and all proofs as presented here were subsequently derived, checked, and written by the authors.
-A detailed methodological account of this human--AI collaboration, including the interaction protocol and verification procedures, is given in the companion paper \cite{li2025groverAI}.
+The authors used AI-based tools for polishing the English language.
+Some proof strategies were interactively explored with large language models; all proofs were ultimately derived, checked, and written by the authors.
+A detailed account of the human–AI collaboration is provided in the companion paper \cite{li2025groverAI}, with all prompts available at \texttt{\url{https://github.com/optsuite/MathResearchPrompts}}.